rsksmart/RSKIPs/IPs/RSKIP433.md

 ## Backwards Compatibility

-This feature would be backwards compatible, as it is just a node behaviour change and it ensures that existing configurations and functionalities remain intact for users who choose not to adopt or enable the `stableGasPrice` setting.
+This feature would be backwards compatible, as it is just a node behavior change and it ensures that existing configurations and functionalities remain intact for users who choose not to adopt or enable the `stableGasPrice` setting.

 # **Copyright**